 It is important to give the disclaimer that the process of reframing does not mean to replace all negative statements with an overly positive one.

 The goal is to reframe negative, self-defeating thoughts in a way that encourages growth and motivation.
-Doing so will have a positive impact on performance enhancement outcomes.
+Doing so will have a positive impact on sports enhancement outcomes.

 4. Reinforce and Repeat